Updated: October 27, 2025

 If you’re looking for workers' compensation insurance for contractors, these guides help you compare costs and find the best coverage:

 The difference between independent contractors and employees determines your workers' compensation requirements.
-The IRS uses three main factors to classify workers, and you'll need to look at the whole working relationship.
+The Internal Revenue Service (IRS) uses three main factors to classify workers, and you'll need to look at the whole working relationship.

 Behavioral Control